 12th Ukraine Breakfast Debate – Monitoring Ukraine’s Presidential Elections: Chances and Challenges

-Ukraine is in the midst of its “Super Election Year” 2019 with the presidential elections coming up on Sunday, 31 March 2019.
-The most recent polls are indicating a run-off between three candidates – the current President Petro Poroshenko, the former Prime Minister Yulia Tymoshenko and the comedian and actor Volodymyr Zelenskiy.1 While most discussions currently move around the question of ‘Who will make it to next round?’, Ukrainian and international electoral monitoring organisations, point out to the opaque electoral campaigning process and critical challenges, such as biased media reporting, voter bribery or even partisan election observers, for a guaranteed fair and democratic electoral process – proving once more that not only important who wins the race of becoming Ukraine’s next president, but also how fair and free this race of presidency was.
-Therefore, we are excited to announce that we will devote our next Ukraine Breakfast Debate on 11 April 2019 to the topic “Monitoring Ukraine’s Presidential Elections: Chances and Challenges“.
-Together with the experienced election observers and experts Iryna Shvets, Civil Network OPORA Lviv and Anastasia Matviienko, Odessa Regional Organization of the All-Ukrainian NGO «Committee of Voters of Ukraine», we will dive into the depth of Ukraine’s Presidential election process and will address the following questions:
+Ukraine is in its “Super Election Year” 2019 with the presidential elections that took place in March and the parliamentary elections coming up in autumn.
+The latest polls prior to the presidential elections indicated a run-off between three candidates – President Petro Poroshenko, the former Prime Minister Yulia Tymoshenko and the comedian and actor Volodymyr Zelenskiy.1 While most discussions moved around the question of ‘Who will make it to next round?’, Ukrainian and international electoral monitoring organisations, pointed out to the opaque electoral campaigning process and critical challenges, such as biased media reporting, voter bribery or even partisan election observers, for a guaranteed fair and democratic electoral process – proving once more that not only important who would win the race of becoming Ukraine’s next president, but also how fair and free this race of presidency had been.
+Therefore, we were excited to devote our Ukraine Breakfast Debate on 11 April 2019 to the topic “Monitoring Ukraine’s Presidential Elections: Chances and Challenges“.
+Together with the experienced election observers and experts Iryna Shvets, Civil Network OPORA Lviv and Anastasia Matviienko, Odessa Regional Organization of the All-Ukrainian NGO «Committee of Voters of Ukraine», we dived into the depth of Ukraine’s Presidential election process and addressed the following questions:

 - How is Ukraine’s electoral system working?
 What are the main challenges and drawbacks?

 - What is the influence of oligarchical structures on the election and which role do technical candidates play?